vibecoderx/BallotBux/README.md

 * **Federal Elections:** Track finances for Presidential, Senate, and House races.
 * **State Elections:** Detailed contribution and expenditure data for state-level races in New York, New Jersey, Illinois, and Washington.
-* **Local Elections:** Mayoral election finance tracking for major US cities, including New York City and San Francisco.
+* **Local Elections:** Mayoral election finance tracking for major US cities, including New York City, Los Angeles and San Francisco.
 * **Super PACs:** View top expenditures from Super PACs, filterable by candidate and election cycle.
 * **Detailed Views:** Drill down into specific candidates to see itemized contributions, expenditures, and top donor/payee lists.